 Tag Archives: saving

-However, the heftiest expense is usually the presents — approximately 34% of parents spend $500 on gifts (per child) during the holiday season.
+However, the heftiest expense is usually the presents — approximately 34% of North American parents spend $500 on gifts (per child) during the holiday season.
 If you have a large family, this adds up quickly.

 1 — Use an Online Shopping Directory

-No holiday shopping trip is complete without an online shopping directory.
+Shopping local is always the best idea but let’s face it, not everything on your list can be sourced locally and including online shopping options is a no brainer.
+In fact, it’s fair to say that no holiday shopping trip is complete without an online shopping directory.
 If you’ve never used one, an online shopping directory is an innovative tool that offers a wide variety of features.

 One of the primary benefits of using one of these directories is that you can use them to access digital coupons and flyers.
 You can use these coupons to save a significant amount of money on your purchases.